MicBroSky/Skyline.DataMiner.GitHubTemplate.ParamountDocumentation/README.md

 ## Overview

-This repository template, aligned with OKR Q1 2025, offers a clear structure and initial content that DevOps professionals can utilize to create fundamental documentation for a delivery project.
+This base repository, aligned with OKR Q1 2025, offers a clear structure and initial content that DevOps professionals can utilize to create fundamental documentation for a delivery project.

 Basic documentation refers to the minimum content required to be considered delivered: